ITManZero/foodle/README.md

        Each services has two build stages `development` and `production`, and each stage has has it's own env file.

-       All env files follow one [template](template.env), Also we devided environment variables to groups and we call it  `Config NameSpaces`, to see all defined config namespaces you can find them [here](CONFIG-NAMESPACES..md).
+       All env files follow one [template](template.env), also we devided environment variables to groups and we call it  `Config NameSpaces`, to see all defined config namespaces you can find them [here](CONFIG-NAMESPACES..md).

        Now each seervice can choose what it need of configuration to load as following: